 Messages are stored on a queue, so that if the putting application is expecting a reply to its message, it is free to do other work while waiting for that reply.
-Applications access a queue by using the Message Queue Interface (MQI), described in Introducing the Message Queue Interface.
+Applications access a queue by using the Message Queue Interface (MQI), described in "Introducing the Message Queue Interface" on page 69.